 The average cutting board has about 200 times more fecal bacteria than a home’s toilet seat.
 To get rid of those nasty germs, start by cleaning your cutting board in the dishwasher.
 After it’s washed, spray it with 5 percent vinegar and leave it overnight.
 In the morning, disinfect it with alcohol or bleach.

 Mistake: You transfer germs in the laundry

 One Belgian study found that families’ regular laundry transferred bacteria to new, unworn T-shirts when cleaned together on the cold setting of a washing machine.
 Use the hottest water setting to kill the most germs, and use rubber gloves when doing laundry.
-These are other common laundry mistakes you don't realize you make.
+This is how professional housekeepers clean their own homes.

 Mistake: You don’t clean your trash cans

 Of course you take your trash out regularly, but germs could be left behind long after you replace it with a fresh garbage bag.
 Scrub out the insides of your trash cans regularly, especially those in the bathroom and kitchen.